Mirabai: Popular culture

 Composer John Harbison adapted Bly's translations for his Mirabai Songs.

 The 1997 novel Cuckold, by Kiran Nagarkar, features her as one of the central characters.

 In 2002, Indian film director Anjali Panjabi released a documentary film about Meera, titled A Few Things I Know About Her.

-In 2009, Mirabai's life was interpreted as a musical story in Meera—The Lover…, a music album based on original compositions for some well known bhajans attributed to her.
+In 2009, Mirabai's life was interpreted as a musical story in Meera—The Lover…, a music album based on original compositions for some well-known bhajans attributed to her.
 James, a Bangladeshi musician, dedicated his song "Mirabai" to her.

 The Meera Mahal in Merta is a museum dedicated to telling the story of Mirabai through sculptures, paintings, displays, and a shaded garden.

 Film and TV adaptations

 Two well-known films of her life have been made in India: Meera (1945), a Tamil language film starring M. S. Subbulakshmi, and Meera (1979), a Hindi film by Gulzar, in which she is portrayed by actress Hema Malini.
 Other Indian films about her include: Meerabai (1921) by Kanjibhai Rathod, Sant Mirabai (1929) by Dhundiraj Govind Phalke, Rajrani Meera/Meerabai (1933) by Debaki Bose, Meerabai (1936) by T. C. Vadivelu Naicker and A. Narayanan, Sadhvi Meerabai (1937) by Baburao Painter, Bhakta Meera (1938) by Y. V. Rao, Meerabai (1940) by Narasimha Rao Bhimavarapu, Meera (1947) by Ellis Dungan, Matwali Meera (1947) by Baburao Patel, Meerabai (1947) by W. Z. Ahmed, Meerabai (1947) by Nanabhai Bhatt, Girdhar Gopal Ki Mira (1949) by Prafulla Roy, Raj Rani Meera (1956) by G. P. Pawar, Meera Shyam (1976), Meera Ke Girdhar (1992) by Vijay Deep.

 Mirabai, a 26-episode series based on her life, starring Mrinal Kulkarni, was produced by UTV in 1997.
 Meera, a 2009 Indian television series based on her life, aired on NDTV Imagine.
 Shree Krishna Bhakto Meera, a 2021 Indian Bengali mythological television series based on her life, aired on Star Jalsha.
-Her life was also chronicled in the longest running mythological show, Vighnaharta Ganesh, where Lord Ganesh narrates her story to one of Lord Shiva's gana, Pushpadanta.
+Her life was also chronicled in the longest-running mythological show, Vighnaharta Ganesh, where Lord Ganesh narrates her story to one of Lord Shiva's ganas, Pushpadanta.
 Mira was portrayed by Lavina Tandon, while Krishna's role was essayed by Hitanshu Jinsi.